erwinfs/netinnovation/README.md

-# Python Flask Hello World Sample
+# Python Flask Network Innovations

 This application demonstrates a simple, reusable Python web application based on the [Flask microframework](http://flask.pocoo.org/).
-It uses an HTML function from javascript to retrieve the location of the user, calls a web service implemented in Python.
-The output is displayed on an OSM map using v4 of the OSM Javascript library.
-The works are stored in a '|' delimited text file works_src.txt.
-The Python script upload.py is used to copy the file to a bluemix object store (via the swift interface) as works.txt and call the /api/download/ web service to download the file to the root directory.
+It allows users to search a Watson Discovery set that has been loaded with LCNF, NIA and NIC reports and submissions To use this you will need credentials for a Watson Discovery service.
+These need to be entered into the credentials.py file.
+It also allows the user to download the original reports.
+These are in pdf format in /public

 ## Run the app locally

 1. [Install Python][]
 1. cd into this project's root directory
 1. Run `pip install -r requirements.txt` to install the app's dependencies
-1. Run `python works.py'
+1. Run `python discovery.py'
 1. Access the running app in a browser at <http://localhost:5000>

 [Install Python]: https://www.python.org/downloads/